simontaen/Passions/Notes.md

 * Already favorited Artists passing in PASFavArtistsTVC (artistNames)
 	* It could be improved by checking if self.objects actually did change
 	* only then create a new artistNames array
+* segmented control on Timeline, in NavBar which hide on swipe.
+	* to filter results based on release date?
+Where do I get info on pre-releases?
+	* to filter results and show all or only missing albums (this is the most interesting!)
+	* change ordering: by release date, by artist.
+* search for not in library artists to add (but consider all resources!)

 # Data communication with Parse